mgrolinger/plantumlstubber/README.md

 ## What?
-The stubber will use _yaml_ files, which contain certain information, to generate files in the _target/_ directory.
+This application will use _yaml_ files, which contain certain information, to generate files in the _target/_ directory.
 These resulting files are either _.puml_ or _.iuml_ files.
 The _.iuml_ files contain "todo" marker that are need to be filled in with your information.

 This works like this.
 First you write the yaml files and let them process by this application.
 The result are plantuml files in the folder "Component" or "Sequence".
 These files need to be finished by filling out the marked TODOs with according details.
 Over the time you will build a repository of plantuml files of application/services.
 ![](documentation/process.png)